On this Day, in 1848: the Hungarian Revolutionary forces repelled the invading Austro-Croatian army - Kafkadesk

-On September 29, 1848, the newly formed Hungarian Revolutionary Army repelled the invading Austro-Croatian forces at the pivotal Battle of Pákozd, which marked the first and one of the most important battles of the Hungarian Revolutionary war.
+On September 29, 1848, the newly formed Hungarian Revolutionary Army, the Honvéd, repelled the invading Austro-Croatian forces at the pivotal Battle of Pákozd, which marked the first and one of the most important battles of the Hungarian Revolutionary war.

 The underdeveloped Hungarian territories had been fighting for civil reforms for decades with a small group of prominent aristocrats advocating for radical changes to overcome the industrial and political backwardness of the country.